 Valorant Weapon Guide: Classic

-Our Weapon series continues with the last pistol in the sidearm category in Valorant.
+Our Guide series continues with the last pistol in the sidearm category in Valorant.
 Today we’re taking a closer look at the Classic.
 It packs a punch and it’s cheap, but is it worth your time?

 Read on: